ChristophAnastasiades/Lingallery/README.md

 # Lingallery
 Lingallery is a simple image gallery component for Vue.js.
 It displays a large image with thumbnails below as you can see in the demo.
-More features are coming soon.
+You can define several settings to adapt the gallery to your needs.

-Please note: Since Lingallery is at a very early development state you should probably not yet use it in a production project.
+Since Lingallery is at an **early development state** be carefull when using it in a production project.
 ## Demo
 <img src="https://lingulo.com/snippet-content/lingallery/lingallery_screenshot.png">
 <br><br>